Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

-We shall conclude the section by stating another property of a solution $u$ to \eqref{che}, \eqref{ic}, \eqref{bc} ({\em here and in the sequel -- solution in the sense of Definition \ref{sol-young}}).
-Namely, we have the following theorem regarding existence of initial traces of $u$.
-It will be a base for the proof of existence of the strong traces of admissible solutions.
+We shall conclude the section by stating another property of the function $u$ given in Theorem \ref{existence} -- the existence of weak initial traces of $u$.
+We note that the next theorem is actually more general and states the weak trace property for any $u$ satisfying \eqref{regularized-limit}, provided that $U$ is bounded.